7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 minimalExample.unsafeRunSync()
 ```

-If the `DockerSupportModule` is not included in an application then a get of a docker container
+If the `DockerSupportModule` is not included in an application then a get of a Docker container
 dependent resource will fail with a `izumi.distage.model.exceptions.ProvisioningException`.

 ### Config API